wavefrontHQ/docs/integrations/elasticsearch.md

 ### Step 3.
 Configure Enum Processor Plugin

-Create a Enum Processor Plugin configuration file at `/etc/telegraf/telegraf.d/enum-processor.conf` and add the following snippet, which defines a mapping from metric tags or fields to numeric values.{% raw %}
+Create a Enum Processor Plugin configuration file at `/etc/telegraf/telegraf.d/enum-processor.conf` and add the following snippet, which defines a mapping from metric tags or fields to numeric values.{% raw %}
 ```
   ##########  PROCESSOR PLUGINS  ##########